CGCooke/CGCooke.github.io/_posts/2019-3-30-The-Differentiable-Airliner.md

-It's hard to conceive of something more carefully designed than an Aircraft.
+It's hard to conceive of something more carefully designed than an aircraft.
 Millions of parts, Hundreds of kilometers of wiring, all designed with by thousands of engineers.

 What I find particularly fascinating however, is that the core design principles of an aircraft can be elicited through a relatively simple thought experiment,